Hamzu24/paper-puller/README.md

 --------
 * Download specific articles directly or via Sci-hub
 * Download a collection of articles by passing in file of article identifiers
-* Search for articles on Google Scholars and download them
+* Search for articles on Google Scholar and download them

 **Note**: A known limitation of scihub.py is that captchas show up every now and then, blocking any searches or downloads.